 written in a filtering/sorting service and injected into the component.

-If these performance and minification considerations do not apply to you, you can always create your own such pipes (along the lines of the FlyingHeroesPipe) or find them in the community.
+If these performance and minification considerations don't apply to you, you can always create your own such pipes (similar to the FlyingHeroesPipe) or find them in the community.